 For military spouses, life is not a comedy.
 Sometimes, it is frustrating and depressing.
 Military spouses have to handle everything from uncertain schedules and solo parenting to facing the death of their spouse.
 This is a heavy burden for anyone to carry alone.
 While we all have good days and bad days, there are many spouses who struggle with depression or anxiety.
 These diseases can overtake someone’s life.

 Unfortunately, becoming disinterested and depressed is not an escape.
 In fact, it makes life much more stressful.
 If you know someone who feels stuck in Groundhog Day, or talks about their life as an endless loop that is out of their control, then they may be struggling with depression.

-Lesson three: Break the cycle of military life by helping others.
+Lesson three: break the cycle of military life by helping others

 While repeating Groundhog Day over and over again, he takes piano lessons and learns how to build ice sculptures.
 He memorizes details about the townspeople and learns how he can help them.
 He even saves the life of a homeless man!

 When you make the choice to invest in yourself or to volunteer in your community, you will break the boring cycle of military life.
 You will fall in love with your community, even if it is on a small base in the middle of nowhere.
 If Bill Murray’s character can learn to love the groundhog in the movie Groundhog Day, then you can learn to love your current season of military life.